Late Devonian mass extinction: Weathering and anoxia

 During the Late Silurian and Devonian, land plants, assisted by fungi, underwent a hugely significant phase of evolution known as the Silurian-Devonian Terrestrial Revolution.
 Their maximum height went from 30 cm at the start of the Devonian, to 30 m archaeopterids, at the end of the period.
 This increase in height was made possible by the evolution of advanced vascular systems, which permitted the growth of complex branching and rooting systems, facilitating their ability to colonise drier areas previously off limits to them.
 In conjunction with this, the evolution of seeds permitted reproduction and dispersal in areas which were not waterlogged, allowing plants to colonise previously inhospitable inland and upland areas.
 The two factors combined to greatly magnify the role of plants on the global scale.
-In particular, Archaeopteris forests expanded rapidly during the closing stages of the Devonian.
+In particular, Archaeopteris forests expanded rapidly during the closing ages of the Devonian.
 These tall trees required deep rooting systems to acquire water and nutrients, and provide anchorage.
 These systems broke up the upper layers of bedrock and stabilized a deep layer of soil, which would have been of the order of metres thick.
 In contrast, early Devonian plants bore only rhizoids and rhizomes that could penetrate no more than a few centimeters.
 The mobilization of a large portion of soil had a huge effect: soil promotes weathering, the chemical breakdown of rocks, releasing ions which are nutrients for plants and algae.

 The relatively sudden input of nutrients into river water as rooted plants expanded into upland regions may have caused eutrophication and subsequent anoxia.
-For example, during an algal bloom, organic material formed at the surface can sink at such a rate that decomposing organisms use up all available oxygen by decaying them, creating anoxic conditions and suffocating bottom-dwelling fish.
+For example, during an algal bloom, organic material formed at the surface can sink at such a rate that decomposition of dead organisms uses up all available oxygen, creating anoxic conditions and suffocating bottom-dwelling fish.
 The fossil reefs of the Frasnian were dominated by stromatoporoids and (to a lesser degree) corals—organisms which only thrive in low-nutrient conditions.
 Therefore, the postulated influx of high levels of nutrients may have caused an extinction.
 Anoxic conditions correlate better with biotic crises than phases of cooling, suggesting anoxia may have played the dominant role in extinction.
 Evidence exists of a rapid increase in the rate of organic carbon burial and for widespread anoxia in oceanic bottom waters.
 Signs of anoxia in shallow waters have also been described from a variety of localities.
-Good evidence has been found for high-frequency sea-level changes around the Frasnian–Famennian Kellwasser event, with one sea-level rise associated with the onset of anoxic deposits.
+Good evidence has been found for high-frequency sea-level changes around the Frasnian–Famennian Kellwasser event, with one sea-level rise associated with the onset of anoxic deposits; marine transgressions likely helped spread deoxygenated waters.
+Evidence exists for the modulation of the intensity of anoxia by Milankovitch cycles as well.
+Negative δ238U excursions concomitant with both the Lower and Upper Kellwasser events provide direct evidence for an increase in anoxia.
+Photic zone euxinia, documented by concurrent negative ∆199Hg and positive δ202Hg excursions, occurred in the North American Devonian Seaway.
+Elevated molybdenum concentrations further support widespread euxinic waters.